-Commented [AH26]: Salaries and benefits represent direct costs such as payroll, EI, and CPP, but also include workers compensation and the employee pension plan which is a 6% match for employees.
-These costs represent 9 employees plus seven summer and fall students during the year.
+Commented [AH37]: Salaries and benefits represent direct costs such as payroll, El, and CPP, but also include workers compensation and the employee pension plan which is a 6% match for employees.
+These costs represent 12 employees.

-Commented [AH27]: Special projects is directly related to the special projects reserve which was set up by the Board from a wonderful anonymous unrestricted donation a couple of years ago.
-The goal is to increase Foundation awareness in the community, to host events, and to further grow the brand of the Foundation throughout the Province.
+Commented [AH38]: Special projects is related to the special projects reserve which was set up by the Board from a wonderful anonymous unrestricted donation a few years prior.
+The goal is to increase the Foundation's awareness in the community, to host events, and to further grow the positive brand of the Foundation throughout the Province.